World challenges and innovation summer school

 Who should attend?

-Undergraduate students in year 2 or 3 of their study and postgraduate students currently studying at University.
+Visiting international students (undergraduates in the final two years of study).
 It is expected students will come from all over the world.